jfollenfant/mongodb-sharding-docker-compose/README.md

 # mongodb-sharding-docker-compose

-docker-compose stack that allows you to turn on a full MongoDB sharded cluster with the following components :
+:whale: docker-compose stack that allows you to turn on a full MongoDB sharded cluster with the following components :

  * configserver replicaset: 3x mongod with configsrv enabled
  * first replicaset shard: 3x mongod
  * second replicaset shard: 3x mongod
  * third replicaset shard: 3x mongod
  * mongo query router: 1x mongos

--
+:warning: Of course this is for development purpose only

     # Usage :
     $ git clone git@github.com:jfollenfant/mongodb-sharding-docker-compose.git